 Israel and International Law Program

-Registration for the 2017 program is now open!
-See “Registration” below for more information on how to register.
+Please see the registration guide below for more details on how to register.

 This three week program is an academic partnership between the University of Manitoba law school and the Hebrew University of Jerusalem.
 This course is open to Robson Hall law students, Asper School of Business students, and law students across Canada.